 In every class, the lessons are taught with each child's needs in mind.
-Activities are differentiated in order that all children are appropriately challenged but are able to participate at their level.
+Activities are adapted in order that all children are appropriately challenged but are able to participate.
 In order to support children with SEND, class based approaches may include: Alternatives forms of recording work; Visual prompts; Specialised equipment; Small group or individual teaching; Peer support; Extended time for writing/ reading/maths tasks.